AVEVA/CONNECT-data-services-developer-docs/Documentation/Management/Account_Namespace.md

 **Security**

-A `Namespace <Namespace>` can only be retrieved if the current principal has Read access.
+A [`Namespace`](xref:AccountNamespace) can only be retrieved if the current principal has Read access.

 **Returns**

-An array of all `Namespace <Namespace>` objects for the specified tenantId that the caller has access.
+An array of all [`Namespace`](xref:AccountNamespace) objects for the specified tenantId that the caller has access.

 ***